21 Weeks Pregnant

 Tips for Week 21

-- Address restless legs (if applicable) — iron, folate, magnesium may help.
-Stretch before bed, warm bath, massage.
-Avoid caffeine.
-Discuss with OB.
+- Address restless legs if you have them — iron, folate, and magnesium may help.
+Try stretching before bed, a warm bath, or a massage, and avoid caffeine.
+Talk with your OB about what’s right for you.

-- Begin perineal massage (optional) — 5 min daily from week 34 helps reduce perineal tearing at birth.
-Not yet, but research technique, get oil (vitamin E, almond, coconut).
+- Begin researching perineal massage (optional) — five minutes daily from week 34 on can help reduce perineal tearing at birth.
+It’s too early to start now, but you can research the technique and pick up an oil (vitamin E, almond, or coconut).

-- Strength training — moderate weights, high reps, focus on posture muscles (back, glutes, core).
-Prevents back pain, prepares for carrying baby/car seat.
+- Keep up strength training — moderate weights with higher reps, focusing on your posture muscles (back, glutes, and core).
+It prevents back pain and prepares you for carrying a baby and car seat.

 Things To Do (Checklist)